software-tools-books/js4ds/_en/promises.md

 then the error message won't appear because the call to `fetch` doesn't raise an exception right away.

-Going back to the `fs-exta.stat` example above, what if we want to process multiple files, e.g., calculate their total size?
+Going back to the `fs-extra.stat` example above, what if we want to process multiple files, e.g., calculate their total size?